-Interfraternity Council Important Dates and Fall Recruitment Information
+Interfraternity Council Important Dates and Fall 2014 Recruitment Information

 It is important to fully consider the decision to join a fraternity.
-All of Gettysburg's fraternities are part of national or international organizations whose chpters all share the same values, philanthropic partners and form an invaluable membership network.
+All of Gettysburg's fraternities are part of national or international organizations whose chapters all share the same values, philanthropic partners and form an invaluable membership network.
 Please be sure to learn more about both the local chapters and inter/national organizations prior to recruitment.
 The Reports and Statistics link at the top of the page contains comparison information, GPA information, and basic information on all of Gettysburg's Fraternities and Sororities.

 REQUIREMENTS FOR JOINING AN IFC FRATERNITY